-- If a seller claims that the product in the ad is part of a bigger product.
-And, that the customer will have to buy the complete product to get the discount.
+- Suppose a seller claims that the product in the ad is part of a bigger product.
+And that the customer will have to buy the complete product to get the discount.
 This may also be a sign of bait and switch.

 - If a seller hesitates to provide the buyer with all the details the buyer is asking for, then it could also mean an unethical selling strategy.

-Bait and switch tactics are unethical and morally wrong, but for many sellers, it has given phenomenal returns.
+Bait and switch tactics are unethical and morally wrong, but it has given phenomenal returns for many sellers.
 However, even if a company uses these sales tactics, it should not rely on them for too long.
 This is because customers will soon realize that the company is duping them.
-Thus, the company will start to lose customers, as well as its reputation.
+Thus, the company will start to lose customers and its reputation.

 Frequently Asked Questions (FAQs)

-With bait & Switch, the seller uses low prices as bait to lure customer and when customers arrive to the store, seller tries to switch them to a product that is either inferior or pricier.
+With bait & Switch, the seller uses low prices as bait to lure customers, and when customers arrive to the store, the seller tries to switch them to a product that is either inferior or pricier.

 a.
 Mortgage market